mainmatter/ember-simple-auth/packages/ember-simple-auth-cookie-store/README.md

   require('simple-auth-cookie-store/ember');
   ```

-  The browserified will, like the Ember CLI addon, also setup itself once it is
+  The browserified version will, like the Ember CLI addon, also setup itself
-  loaded in the application.
+  once it is loaded in the application.
 * Download a prebuilt version from
   [the releases page](https://github.com/simplabs/ember-simple-auth/releases)